 In 2008, a brand-new scoreboard was installed beyond the right field wall and a smaller scoreboard display behind home plate for spectators watching from beyond the outfield fence.
 The smaller display faces the outfield and the University Park Apartments that sit beyond the left field fence.
 Approximately 400 new chairback seats were also added to the existing 300 to give more options to Tech season ticket holders.

-A new press box was constructed in time for Tech to host the 2008 Western Athletic Conference Tournament for the first time in the school's history.
+A new press box was constructed in time for the Bulldogs to host the 2008 Western Athletic Conference Tournament for the first time in the school's history.
 It features two radio booths, a television booth, ample seating for media members, high-speed internet connections and multiple phone lines.

 On May 22, 2008, the facility was rededicated as J.C.
-Love Field at Pat Patterson Park in honor of Tech legend, Pat "Gravy" Patterson.
-In his honor, an outfield wall sign that bears a picture of the former coach in his Tech jersey with the years he coached and his record was installed in left-center field.
+Love Field at Pat Patterson Park in honor of LA Tech coaching legend Pat "Gravy" Patterson.
+In his honor, an outfield wall sign is dedicated to the former coach with his No. 27 jersey with the years he coached and his record in left-center field.
 His name has also been imprinted on the outside wall of the press box that faces Tech Drive, and it has been added to the top panel on the scoreboard in right field.

 Centrally located on the Louisiana Tech campus, the facility features a seating capacity of 2,000, many of which are chairback seats for added comfort.
 The ballpark also boasts large picnic and viewing areas beyond the outfield wall that are very popular with Tech fans and the infamous "Right Field Rowdies."